sfy45/AI-Powered-SEC-Filings-Analyser/README.md

 2. Access the application in your web browser at `http://localhost:8501`

-3. Enter a company ticker symbol, select filing type, year, and Quarter, and click "Process SEC Filing"
+3. Enter a company ticker symbol, select filing type, and year, and click "Process SEC Filing"

 4. Navigate through the tabs to explore different analyses and visualizations